Sundaram Medical Foundation: Facilitation

 Sundaram Medical Foundation offers medical education in ten post-graduate disciplines under the National Board of Examinations (through which Dip.NB is awarded).
 SMF maintains community health initiatives including CANSTOP, a cancer-care NGO dedicated to the memory of S. Rangarajan, educational programs for local residents in diabetes, hypertension and asthma (named STEP programs) and others.

-Sundaram Medical Foundation has been supported since inception by the Sundaram Finance Group (a former TVS group company).
-Rangarajan died in 1997 of cancer.
+Sundaram Medical Foundation has been supported since its inception by the Sundaram Finance Group (a former TVS group company).
+Rangarajan died in 1997.
 After his death, Sundaram Medical Foundation additionally incorporated the name 'Dr. Rangarajan Memorial Hospital'.

+Accreditation

 SMF is accredited according to the standards of ISO:9001:2008.